 Any unusual orders that are coming from your unit have indicated that there is mildew, dirt, or mold inside of the unit, which has been circulated through the air in your home.
 Bad smells are definitely more than just a nuisance.
-They are indication that there is an issue that needs to be addressed right away in order to avoid health issues for your family.
+They are an indication that there is an issue that needs to be addressed right away in order to avoid health issues for your family.

 - Your AC unit is short cycling.

 It is normal for your AC to cycle on and off to keep a set temperature through your home.
 Although, if you notice that your unit is turning off and on more frequently than normal and the outside temperature isn’t warmer than normal, it is very possible that your unit may be malfunctioning.
-Short cycling puts a lot of extra stress on your AC unit, and can cause it to fail entirely if it isn’t handle quickly.
+Short cycling puts a lot of extra stress on your AC unit and can cause it to fail entirely if it isn’t handled quickly.

 - Water happens to be leaning around and in your AC unit.

 While having some small amounts of condensation is normal for an AC unit, having excessive water is a sure indication that you have an issue.
-It is because your AC has electrical components which needs to be protected from any water damage, and you will need to contact an HVAC professional.
+It is because your AC has electrical components which need to be protected from any water damage, and you will need to contact an HVAC professional.